hzdg/hz-core/README.md

 ### Publishing

-All you should really need to do is run `lerna publish`, but there's a decent chance it will fail, due to our private repository setup and other idosyncracies with how lerna and NPM registries interact.
+As noted above, all you should really need to do to publish new package versions is `git push` to master.
+However, it is also possible to publish manually by running `lerna publish`.

 If the versioning step succeeds (or if you ran `lerna version` separately), but `lerna publish` fails, you can try running `npm publish` in each package.